 When making food, the Vietnamese often use fish sauce to cook, combined with a lot of natural spices, so the dish is very delicious and fragrant.
 Especially, each dish has the difference of sauce to make the taste of the food more specific.

 Vietnamese dishes also include a variety of ingredients such as meat, shrimp, crab along with vegetables, beans, and rice.
 And, the fresh tastes of the food come from the process of cooking, mainly boiled or steamed, making the food keep rich vitamin and protein.

-If you notice Vietnamese people often use a lot of spices such as ginger, turmeric, onion, garlic, citronella and herbs, creating special flavor of the dishes.
+If you notice Vietnamese people often use a lot of spices such as ginger, turmeric, onion, garlic, citronella and the other Vietnamese herbs, creating the special flavor of the dishes.

 The spices are used in a mutually harmonious way.
 This combination is also the way to neutralize the poison, creating good effect as the traditional medicine.